-- Endow a professorship in a field that is meaningful to you - Help Stanford maintain its tradition of need-blind admissions by endowing a scholarship - Create a graduate fellowship in one of the schools or interdisciplinary initiatives - Establish a fund to support innovative research - Fund the construction of a research facility or other important building - Support a specific school, department, or institute Note: Matching funds may be available.
+- Endow a professorship in a field that is meaningful to you - Help Stanford maintain its tradition of need-blind admissions by endowing a scholarship - Create a graduate fellowship in one of the schools or interdisciplinary initiatives - Establish a fund to support innovative research - Fund the construction of a research facility or other important building - Enable Stanford to host renowned artists-in-residence through a visiting artist fund

+Note: Matching funds may be available.
 Check with the Office of Planned Giving for details.